Corrective Jaw Surgery

 Call us if you have any questions; Hattiesburg Oral Surgery & Implant Center Phone Number 601-264-7611

 Technology & Orthognathic Surgery

-Dr. York and Dr. West use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Dr. York, Dr. West and Dr. Owen use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
 Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the proposed treatment.

 If you are a candidate for corrective jaw surgery, Drs.
-York or West will work closely with your dentist and orthodontist during your treatment.
+York, West or Owen will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.

 Do Your Teeth Deserve Superior Care?